aws-samples/aws-draco/README.md

 Set the tag `Draco_Lifecycle` on the database instance to one of the supported lifecycles described above:

-* `Test`, or
+* `Test` or
 * `Standard`

 Note that you can additionally specify a tag key and value that will be added to the snapshots created in the consumer (DR) account.
 Set these in `config.yaml`.

-As soon as the stacks are created, the RDS events will be subscribed to, and so will copy any __new__ snapshots taken in the production account across to the DR account.
+As soon as the stacks are created, the appropriate RDS events will be subscribed to, and so any __new__ snapshots taken in the production account will copy across to the DR account.

 When a new snapshot is copied all snapshots of the same type are subject to the lifecycle policy and potentially deleted.